WimJongeneel/ts-form-validator/README.md

 * A validator get created for a type
 * A validator has a state
 * This state is an immutable data structure
-* This state exposes methods for running the validator, retrieving and modifing
+* This state exposes methods for validating, retrieving and modifing the state

 ## Creating validators